fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Has this channel affected your professional career positively?
+If yes in which ways?﻿

 > Should I start as a backend developer and then go in to frontend?

 > What makes a good frontend developer?